 Cycle route: along Amstel river by bike

 Looking to escape the busy centre of Amsterdam?
-This cycle route along the Amstel takes you away from the bustling heart of the city and into the beautiful countryside beyond.
+This cycling day trip along the Amstel takes you away from the bustling heart of the city and into the beautiful countryside beyond.

 Average Biking Time: